Let’s talk about fashion for women over 60. One of the biggest myths about older women is that we are no longer interested in looking stylish.

-There is a big misconception in our culture that women over 60 are invisible, frumpy, and uninterested in sensuality and beauty – that we’re all matronly and sexless and no longer part of the world of fashion, art and creative life force.
+There is a big misconception in our culture that women over 60 are invisible, frumpy, and uninterested in sensuality and beauty – that we’re all matronly and sexless and no longer part of the world of fashion, art, and creative life force.

 And yet, so many of the most fashionable people I know are women over 60!
-Women over 60 are often more fashionable than we used to be when we were younger, because we have better self-confidence and a stronger sense of self – we know how to dress for who we are.
+Women over 60 are often more fashionable than we used to be when we were younger, because we have better self-confidence and a stronger sense of self – we know how to dress to show who we are.

 When it comes to fashion for women over 60 here are a few things to consider:

 There was a popular TV show in America (based on a British show of the same name) called What Not to Wear.
 It was hosted by fashion experts, who, in each episode, did a makeover of a person who was making horrible choices about their personal style and wardrobe.

 One of the interesting truths this show revealed about the participants, especially women, is that many women try to dress “younger” than they actually are – but this is a mistake.